Ohio Capital Conference: History

-2002-2003: Whitehall Yearling leaves league.
+2002-03: Whitehall-Yearling leaves league.
 Central Crossing joins in their place.

-2004-2005: League divides into 5 divisions and abolishes the enrollment rule in determining divisions.
-Dublin Jerome, Olentangy Liberty, Pickerington North & Westerville Central join league.
+2004-05: League divides into 5 divisions and abolishes the enrollment rule in determining divisions.
+Dublin Jerome, Olentangy Liberty, Pickerington North, and Westerville Central join league.
 "Pickerington" becomes Pickerington Central.

 From "History of the Ohio Capital Conference":

-Mr. Workman, Chairman of the Alignment Committee, reviewed the proposed divisional alignment for the 2004-5 2005-6 seasons.
+Mr. Workman, Chairman of the Alignment Committee, reviewed the proposed divisional alignment for the 2004-05 2005-06 seasons.

 Mr. Workman stated that the Committee was aware that the proposed alignment is in violation of the enrollment concept but felt that there was no other choice because of the more important “sister school” concept.

-2006-2007: Chillicothe leaves league.
+2006-07: Chillicothe leaves league.
 New Albany joins league.

-2008-2009: Hilliard Bradley & Olentangy Orange join league.
+2008-09: Hilliard Bradley and Olentangy Orange join league.
 League switches from 5 divisions to 4 divisions.
 League abandons rule against sister schools in same division. (hence, schools from same district could be placed in same division.)

-2013-2014: Watkins Memorial leaves league.
+2013-14: Watkins Memorial leaves league.
 Canal Winchester joins league.

-2016-2017: Mount Vernon leaves league.
+2016-17: Mount Vernon leaves league.
 League switches back to 5 divisions.

-2018-2019: Olentangy Berlin joins league.
+2018-19: Olentangy Berlin joins league.

-2021: Logan and Teays Valley invited to join the league beginning in 2024.
+2024-25: Logan and Teays Valley join the league.
+Franklin Heights participates in football only for one final season and leaves the league for all other sports.